E-H-Q/crypt/README.md

 # crypt
-Software for an online media server.
+Software for an online media server,  (for use on Linux servers).